 The RBG are the red, white, and blue of Black consciousness, and have very specific meanings that every Black man, woman, and child should know.

-The History of the RBG Flag
+The Story Behind the RBG Flag

-A racist 1900 song called “Every Race Has a Flag but the Coon” was one of the hottest songs of the time among white racists, and was responsible for establishing the term “coon” in reference to Black men and women in America.
+A racist 1900 song called “Every Race Has a Flag but the Coon” was one of the hottest songs of the time among white America, and was responsible for establishing the term “coon” in reference to Black men and women.

 This song so infuriated Marcus Garvey, that he commissioned the RBG Flag as the standard of Pan-Africanism.